grumpyjames/birding-almanac/features/a-200-bird-year/part-26-cape-wrath.md

 The gully's full of twisty grasses and shrubs, so the view is of an occasional brown shape shooting in and out of the top of it, but what joyous little things they are.
 Are they weasels, though?
-I'd potentially say they were big enough and dark enough to be stoats, but I'm not even a novice here , so who knows.
+I'd maybe say they were stoats (darker brown, bigger), but my knowledge here is pretty shaky, so weasels they can stay.

 <figure class="figure">
   <img